 Before coming to the Bar, Heather graduated from St Catharine’s College, Cambridge with a first class degree in Law.

-Heather is a member of the Administrative Law Bar Association and the Association of Regulatory and Disciplinary Lawyers.
+Heather is a member of the Administrative Law Bar Association, the Association of Regulatory and Disciplinary Lawyers and the Procurement Lawyers Association.